Portable Microhaplotype Object (PMO)

 --verbose write out various messages about extraction

-Can either comma separated experiment_sample_ids, or a
+Can either comma separated library_sample_names, or a

 plain text file where each line is a